Exclamation Point icon Procedure By-law Update

 How do I make a virtual delegation at a meeting?

-The City of Pickering uses WebEx to facilitate electronic participation and livestreaming of Council and Committee Meetings.
-Upon confirmation of your delegation, you will receive a WebEx invitation by email with instructions regarding how to connect.
+The City of Pickering uses Microsoft Teams to facilitate electronic participation and livestreaming of Council and Committee Meetings.
+Upon confirmation of your delegation, you will receive a calendar invitation by email with instructions regarding how to connect.
 Once you have joined the meeting, your camera must remain off and your microphone muted until the Meeting Chair has invited you to begin your delegation.
 Upon receiving the invitation from the Chair to begin your delegation, you may unmute and turn your camera on.
 Once you have concluded your delegation, please remain connected for any follow up questions that Council or Committee may ask.
 Should there be no further questions, you will be disconnected from the meeting.
 If you wish to continue watching the Meeting following your delegation, you may do so by visiting the City’s YouTube Channel to view the livestream.

 Note: It is the delegate’s responsibility to ensure they have the appropriate technology to connect to the meeting.
 Should any technical issues arise, the delegate may submit written comments to the Clerk which shall be distributed to all Members of Council after the meeting.

-For what reasons could my delegation request be refused?
+Can my delegation request be refused?

 Delegations may be refused for reasons such as: